Colorado Porch

 Golden

-Territorial capital before Denver — now a walkable foothills town with Clear Creek, Coors, and the School of Mines.
+Colorado's territorial capital before Denver is now a walkable foothills town with Clear Creek, Coors, and the School of Mines.

 Open the place page ->